topalak/vector-press/README.md

 └── README.md                           # Project documentation
 ```

-**Latest News RAG System** - An intelligent news retrieval and chat system powered by The Guardian API, vector embeddings, and conversational AI.
+**Latest News RAG System** - An intelligent news retrieval and chat system powered by The Guardian API and conversational AI.

 ## 🚀 Overview